-The requesting User Name and returned Token must be offered to the Web App by hidden HTTP POST input names auth_user and auth_token.
+The requesting User Name and returned Token must be offered to the Web App by hidden HTTP POST input names auth\user and auth\token.
 The Web App decrypts the token and honours the authentication request if the offered and encrypted Users match and the token is not expired.

 Name Туре Description Parameters apikey string The TTP API key as set in the web-login.ttp.apikey configuration property. username string The User Name to authenticate.
 See Section 3.1, "Login" [22].
 User Alias mapping is applied.
 Returns token string The one-time authentication token holding the encrypted User Name and token creation time.
+The expiration criterion in milliseconds is set in the web-login.ttp.token.expiry-msecs configuration property.